-- The waiting list for rent-gearedto-income housing in Ontario has grown to more than 171,000 people, with little new development to accommodate it. - There is a growing demand for housing for seniors, families and those with developmental disabilities.
-Support is also required for those suffering from chronic homelessness, mental health and addictions issues. - Rental vacancy rates are extremely low and driving up the cost of rent in many communities.
-In Ontario, 46% of rental households are paying more than 30% of their income on rent - and more than 1 in 5 are putting more than 50% of their income towards rent. - Non-profit and co-op housing providers often lack the capital required to develop new housing, and municipalities are limited by an already overstretched property tax base.
+- The waiting list for rent-geared-to-income housing in Ontario has grown to more than 171,000 people, with little new development to accommodate it.4

+- There is a growing demand for housing for seniors, students, families and those with developmental disabilities.
+Support is also required for those suffering from chronic homelessness, mental health and addictions issues.

+- Rental vacancy rates are extremely low and driving up the cost of rent in many communities.
+In Ontario, 46% of rental households are paying more than 30% of their income on rent - and more than 1 in 5 are putting more than 50% of their income towards rent.5

+- Non-profit and co-op housing providers

+often lack the capital required to develop

+new housing, and municipalities are limited

+by an already overstretched property tax

+base.

+- There has been tremendous growth in the need for supportive housing and wraparound supports in communities across Ontario.